Nonlinear Information Bottleneck

-The decoding map $P_\phi(y|m)$ is also computed by the neural network.
-First, the bottleneck layer states are passed through several deterministic layers of the network, whose parameters (connections and biases) are specified by the vector $\phi$.
+To implement the decoding map $P_\phi(y|m)$, the bottleneck layer states are passed through several deterministic neural network layers with parameters $\phi$.
 In the experiments described below, the decoding map is implemented with a single layer with 128 ReLU neurons, followed by a linear output layer.
-The log decoding probability $\log P_\phi(y|m)$ is then computed using an appropriately-chosen cost function: cross-entropy loss of the softmax of the output for classification, and mean squared error (MSE) of the output for regression.
+The log decoding probability ($\log P_\phi(y|m)$) is then evaluated using the network output and an appropriately-chosen cost function: cross-entropy loss of the softmax of the output for classification, and mean squared error (MSE) of the output for regression.